 If you have mild symptoms of an allergic reaction, such as a mild rash, call your doctor right away.
 They may suggest an over-the-counter oral antihistamine, such as Benadryl (diphenhydramine), or a topical product, such as hydrocortisone cream, to manage your symptoms.

-If your doctor confirms you had a mild allergic reaction to Celexa, they’ll decide if you should continue taking it.
+If your doctor confirms you had a mild allergic reaction to Celexa, they’ll decide whether you should continue taking it.

 If you have symptoms of a severe allergic reaction, such as swelling or trouble breathing, call 911 or your local emergency number right away.
 These symptoms could be life threatening and require immediate medical care.